bjornnewton12/BK_eShop/README.md

 * Edit customer
   * Update Customer name, Customer phone, or Customer email for an existing customer
 * Delete customer
-  * Removes a customer, unless they have an order/-s
+  * Deletes a customer, unless they have an order/-s
 ### Orders
 * List orders
   * Shows order ID, date, status, customer name, and auto-calculated total amount